Jennifer Raab: Awards

-Raab was honored in 2002 with Hunter College High School's Distinguished Alumni Award.Crain's New York Business named Raab as one of the "Most Powerful Women in New York" in 2007, 2009, 2011, and 2013.
+Raab was honored in 2002 with Hunter College High School's Distinguished Alumni Award.

+Crain's New York Business named Raab as one of the "Most Powerful Women in New York" in 2007, 2009, 2011, and 2013.

 The Kennedy Child Study Center presented Jennifer Raab with the 2013 Humanitarian Award for her dedication to education.

 In March 2012, Raab received Albany Law School's Miriam M. Netter '72 Award at the School's 18th annual Kate Stoneman Day.
 In the same month Our Town honored Raab with an "Our Town Thanks You" award.
 That same year, Raab was a recipient of the 2012 Distinguished Leaders in Education Award by Education Update.

 In 2011, Raab was awarded the Bella Abzug Award in memory of Hunter alumna Bella Abzug, class of 1942, at the third annual Bella and Bella Fella Awards.
 That same year, Raab was honored at the annual Martina Arroyo Foundation Gala.

 In 2009, the United Way of New York City, Women United in Philanthropy honored Raab as a "Woman of Excellence and Achievement" Honoree.

 Raab has also been honored by the League of Women Voters of New York, and she was the 2006 recipient of the Benjamin E. Mays Award from A Better Chance, awarded to "an educator whose principles of personal commitment, integrity, achievement and concern for others reflect those of Dr. Mays, the late President of Morehouse College."

 In 2016, Raab was elected as a fellow to the American Academy of Arts & Sciences.

 In 2016, Crain's New York Business included Raab and her husband Michael Goodwin on its inaugural Power Couples list.

 In 2022, Raab received the Gold Honor Medal from the National Institute of Social Sciences for distinguished service to society and humanity.

+Raab was named a Spring 2024 Hauser Leader.
+The Hauser Leaders Program at Harvard Kennedy School hosts high-profile leaders and practitioners from across public, nonprofit, and private sectors to teach skill-building and leadership development workshops, engage key external stakeholders, and advise students and alumni.
+Past Hauser Leaders include Former Prime Minister of New Zealand, Jacinda Ardern, Nicholas Kristof,' Op-ed Columnist, The New York Times and Astronaut Ellen Ochoa.

 Personal life

 Raab lives in Riverdale, NY with her family.
 She has been a resident of Fieldston in the Bronx.
 Television producer Jane Raab is her sister.
+Raab discussed her upbringing in a December 2024 profile in the Manhattan Jewish Sentinel.